Swap Fiori Di Sicilia with Orange Extract, Vanilla Extract, Millefiori Extract, Lemon Extract, and Orange Blossom Water.

 This extract gives pastries, bread, and cakes an added layer of flavor that can bring any dish to life.

-Though similar to Fiori Di Sicilia, Millefiori Extract includes more subtle floral notes of orange blossom for milder flavors that stand out on their own or are used as a fragrant substitution for Fiori Di Sicilia in certain recipes.
+Similar to Fiori Di Sicilia, Millefiori Extract includes more subtle floral notes of orange blossom for milder flavors that stand out on their own or are used as a fragrant substitution for Fiori Di Sicilia in certain recipes - see lemon extract swap suggestions when a sharper citrus edge is needed.

 4 - Lemon Extract